kavyasrik7/60-Days-DSA-Challenge/Day_18/Questions.md

 ---

 ## 🔹 Question 5: Check if Rotation of Another

 **Description:**
 Check if one string is a rotation of another string.

 **Input (bash):**

 ```bash
 waterbottle
 erbottlewat
 ```

 **Output:**

 ```bash
 Yes
 ```

 ---

-✅ **Day 21 Completed!**
+✅ **Day 18 Completed!**
+cls